by Dr. Lawrence Wilson

 Poor eliminators.
 A hair manganese level less than about 0.02 mg% or 0.2 ppm is a poor eliminator pattern for manganese.
 A hair manganese level less than about 0.008 is a very poor eliminator pattern for manganese.
 These mean that the body cannot eliminate toxic forms of manganese, such as MnO6.

 The excess manganese is hidden, but it is building up inside the body.
 This is a very important indicator for detecting hidden manganese and other toxic metals.

 Reasons for high hair tissue manganese:

-á Gasoline.
+Gasoline.
 When lead was removed from gasoline in the 1970s, it was replaced with a toxic form of manganese.
 Those who live in cities with heavy traffic may absorb more of it.
-Also, a cruel practice is forcing women, in most cases, to remove their clothes and pouring gasoline over them.
+Also, a cruel practice used during some rapes is to pour gasoline on the person during a rape party.
+For details, read Rape.
 This results in manganese toxicity.

 Low hair tissue manganese: